Fired. Discontinued. Let go. Dehired. Right-sized.

 As of January 2013, regular unemployment insurance benefits — in most states — run for 26 weeks (plus one unpaid “waiting week”).

 For people who have not yet found a job within that time frame, Emergency Unemployment Compensation (EUC) and Extended Benefits (EB) offer additional compensation.
 Each of these programs has a different deadline.
 Consequently, the number of weeks you are eligible for will depend on when you filed your original claim.

 The permanent Extended Benefits (EB) program typically provides an additional 13 or 20 weeks of compensation to the unemployed who have exhausted their regular benefits in states where the unemployment situation has worsened dramatically.

-Your unemployment payment depends on your weekly earnings prior to being laid off, and the maximum amount of unemployment benefits available (this will vary by state).
+Your unemployment payment depends on your weekly earnings before being laid off and the maximum amount of unemployment benefits available (this will vary by state).
 Unemployment benefits typically replace about half of your previous earnings, subject to a maximum benefit level.

 The maximum state-provided weekly benefit in 2012 ranged from $235 in Mississippi to $653 ($979 with dependents) in Massachusetts.
 Some states offer higher benefits to jobseekers with dependents.

 Because the benefit is subject to a cap, unemployment insurance benefits replace a smaller share of previous earnings for higher-wage workers than lower-wage workers.

 The average unemployment benefit was about $300 per week in 2010, 2011, and 2012.

 The unemployment insurance program provides benefits to people who: